chrismabdo/CV/README.md

 - OOP, TDD, MVC, DDD
 - Agile/XP
+- Ruby, JavaScript, PostgreSQL
-- Ruby, Rails, JavaScript
+- Rails, React.js
 - RSpec, Jasmine

 #### University of Bristol (September 2017 - June 2020)

-- Social Policy with Criminology
+- Social Policy with Criminology (BSc)
 - Upper Second Class Honours (2:1)
 - Awarded a First in my dissertation which focused on mitigating youth crime in the UK through the use of sports programs.